 Raphael Bar-Or, Computational Biologist

 Raphael Bar-Or is an accomplished scientist having studied applied mathematics and computational biology at the University of Colorado at Denver.
 Raphael has functional expertise in computational biology, applied mathematics, medical device development, hardware and software integration, classifier algorithm design, absorption/transmission spectroscopy, fluorescence spectroscopy, Raman spectroscopy, mass spectrometry, chromatography, expert systems, and programming.
 He holds multiple US and worldwide patents and has authored numerous peer-reviewed publications.
-Mr. Bar-Or received his Bachelor of Science in Chemical Engineering from Colorado School of Mines
+Raphael received his Bachelor of Science in Chemical Engineering from Colorado School of Mines.